Alien Logic: A Skyrealms of Jorune Adventure: Reception

 Reviewing the game for PC Gamer US, Bernie Yee wrote, "Alien Logic offers a new approach to role-playing, with rich alien cultures, a nice mix of science and sorcery, great SVGA visuals, and an original plot that's refreshingly free of elven types.
 And most of all, it's fun."

 Barry Brenesal of Electronic Entertainment called it "an unusually clever, finely textured game", whose only drawback was its lack of 3D graphics.
 He ended, "Buy a one-way ticket to Jorune: you'll never want to leave."
 The magazine later named Alien Logic its 1994 "Best Role-Playing Game", with the editors praising it as "a breath of fresh air" in its genre.

 Paul C. Schuytema of Computer Gaming World stated: "The craft displayed in the implementation of the game's interfaces and the world dynamics only makes me more frustrated.
 SSI has crafted one hell of a game engine, which would have been eminently capable of presenting us with an unforgettable playing experience.
 Instead, they deliver plot and writing which are nothing more than an embarrassment, leaving the player only going through the 'point and click' motions rather than becoming absorbed in an alien world and culture so painstakingly thought out."
 Scorpia agreed, calling Alien Logic "rather superficial and lightweight", with "teeth-grinding" dialogue.
 However, she saw promise in the gameplay systems and Jorune setting, and hoped that future games would bring "depth, characterization, and decent plotting".

+James V. Trunzo reviewed Alien Logic: A Skyrealms of Jorune Adventure in White Wolf Inphobia #56 (June, 1995), rating it a 4 out of 5 and stated that "To those who are tired of run-of-the-mill fantasy monster bashing, Alien Logic: A Skyrealms of Jorune might be what Dr. Pepper is to Coke - a refreshingly different taste."

 PC Gamer UK's Andy Butcher praised the game as "fresh, new and exciting."

 According to Shannon Appelcline, Alien Logic "was considered original and innovative but too tough to learn and thus it never really got much attention".
 In his book Dungeons and Desktops: The History of Computer Role-Playing Games (2008), the video game historian Matt Barton noted that Alien Logic "faded into near-total obscurity" after its release.
 However, he considered it "an unfairly obscure game that deserves more attention."

-Alien Logic resulted in the rights to Skyrealms of Jorune becoming fractured, as multiple investors wanted some payback.
+Because Alien Logic did not sell well, multiple investors were given part of the rights to Skyrealms of Jorune as a form of payback.